widyamsib/ai-msib-knowledge-test/README.md

 To submit your solution, please follow these steps:

-- Should be link to a public repository (GitHub, GitLab, etc.) that contains the source code and the assets (video file, diagram, etc.). **We only accept links to public repositories not zip files**.
+- Should be link to a public repository (GitHub, GitLab, etc.) that contains the source code and the assets (output video file, diagram, etc.). **We only accept links to public repositories not zip files**.
 - The repository should contain a **README** file that explains how to run the system and any additional information you want to share with us.
 - **You don't need** to write a document (`.pdf`, `.ppt`, etc.) to explain your solution.
 The README file should contain all the necessary information.